 Show Me the Money: Understanding Value

-Students will be able to understand the value of money and how to use it.
+- Students will be able to identify the values of coins and dollars.

 - Tell your students that they will be spending pretend money to purchase, or buy, pretend items.
 Explain that they will be counting money to make sure they have enough to buy items.

-- Show them the pretend money and the pretend items they will be using.
+- Show students the pretend money and a few of the pretend items they will be using.

-- Show them the items they can buy and the prices of each item.
-For example, you could display a sticker for 10 cents.
+- Show students some of the items they can buy and the prices of each item.
+For example, display a sticker for ten cents, a book for two dollars, and a pencil for fifty cents.

-- Give a few students a chance to practice and show how to purchase items.
+- Allow a few more students to come up and model how to purchase items.

 - Instruct your students to walk around the "store" looking for things they'd like to buy.

 - As they are walking around, have your students keep track of what they've bought so that they can have the amounts to review at the end.

 - Encourage one of the students to be the cashier so that she can practice making change for people.

 - Write the value of each coin or dollar on the board so that students can refer to it during the activity.